-The MovNat Adaptive Practice Sessions (MAPS) are also a great resource for people who want to start.
+The MovNat Adaptive Practice Sessions are also a great resource for people who want to start.
 These are weekly MovNat programs including videos sent out via email.

 For me, the most powerful resource is usually interacting with other people.
 Learning from a trainer and your own pupils, teaching and training together.

 About the Author

 Katharina Havlicek is a MovNat Team Instructor, MNOC Coach, and Level 3 MovNat Certified Trainer at Sporthalle Wien, one of MovNat’s licensed gyms located in Vienna, Austria.

 Kathi carries our MovNat fitness concept in her heart and knows playful and creative training elements lure even adults into practice.
 She relies on coffee, but even without a caffeine kick, she’s always full of energy.
 You can follow her on Instagram at @KatharinaHavlicek.

 Get Started With Natural Movement Fitness – TODAY!

 The MovNat Level 1 Certification is your entry point into the world’s official Natural Movement Fitness program.
 It equips you with the knowledge, skills, and methods you need to transform your movement & fitness and build real world capability from the ground up.
 You’ll learn not only the movements in the official MovNat curriculum, but also the methods to apply those movements to your unique needs, goals, and circumstances.

 Over the last ten years, MovNat has helped thousands of people from all walks of life restore their natural abilities and lay a foundation for a deeper, lifelong movement practice.
 We are the original, official, and only Natural Movement Fitness certification, with thousands of certified professionals and dozens of MovNat Licensed Facilities all around the world.